MikeHardIce/strigui/README.md

 }
 ```

+Have a look at the "examples" folder.

 ### Warning

 This is an alpha version and there is still a long way to go until it can be used for anything serious.
-So only use it for fun stuff like [Dame](https://github.com/MikeHardIce/Dame)
+So only use Strigui for fun stuff like [Dame](https://github.com/MikeHardIce/Dame)

-when drawing widgets, strigui uses [Capra](https://github.com/MikeHardIce/Capra).
+When drawing widgets, strigui uses [Capra](https://github.com/MikeHardIce/Capra).
 This means anything that can be drawn could potentially be a widget.

 Creating a custom widget type can easily be done by implementing the widget protocol:
 ```Clojure